The Complete Guide to Horse Clipping – Techniques, Tools, and Troubleshooting

 - Give yourself ample time!
 If you are unsure how long it will take, opt for working top-down.
 You could work the right side and not the left side, but appropriate blanketing becomes impossible.
 If you work top-down or even bottom-up, blanketing makes much more sense.

 Enjoy this quality time with your horse!
-And be amazed at how comfortable your horse is after his clip.
+And be amazed at how comfortable your horse is after their clip.

 Shop for all of your clipper needs here!
 As an Amazon Associate, I earn from qualifying purchases, which are not a penny more for you.
 I couldn’t be more grateful for your support!